We are looking for scholars to help us in original research.

 Physiology and genomics of ethanol-induced stress in honey bees (Apis mellifera)

-Dr. Andy Ammons (Associate Professor of Biology)
+Dr. Andy Ammons (Professor of Biology)

 Through design and construction of a flow-through “inebriometer,” I am studying the behavioral and physiological effects of ethanol vapor exposure in the honey bee.
 The honey bee is an excellent bio-medical model due to genomic similarities between bees and humans, the ease of culture, the ability to sample clonal individuals, and the ecological relevance of this species.
 My students and I have confirmed the existence of ethanol tolerance (physiological tolerance to the effects of ethanol ingestion after repeated exposure) in honey bees and polymorphic genes influencing this tolerance were isolated and amplified using current molecular genetic techniques (primer design, polymerase chain reaction, agarose gel visualization).
 We hope to use our research to provide insight into similar processes of ethanol sensitivity that occur in related species (including humans).